Well this event was the reason why we visited Australia in the first place in January 2013. It’s the Australian Open!

 Australian Open is the first grand slam series of each year, which happens in January.

-It’s interesting that they do the grand slam in Australia and in January, as it’s still summer time where the weather can hit 40 degrees Celsius!
+It’s interesting that they do the Australian Open in January, as it’s still summer time where the weather can hit 40 degrees Celsius!
 Nevertheless, it’s Melbourne, where you can experience ’4 seasons in one day’ even though it’s summer.
 That happened to us (Yudhi and I) on 18 January 2013, well okay … It’s not literally 4 seasons, but more to 4 weathers, but still … haha!